ChicagoPark/Vim/README.md

-C  # delete the characters next to the cursor then activate insert mode ciw# delete the word and start inserting dG # delete the whole text yy # copy the line p  # paste the line
+C  # delete the characters next to the cursor then activate insert mode ciw# delete the word and start inserting dG # delete the whole text dw # delete the word yy # copy the line yiw# copy the word p  # paste the line r  # replace the word on the cursor

 u        # undo
 Ctrl + R # redu